 - 1.5.5 Place weights equivalent to a WorldSID 50th dummy (75kg) in the front driver's seat of the car (with the front seats in their mid-positions). - 1.5.6 Weigh the front and rear axle loads of the vehicle.
 Compare these loads with those determined in Section 1.3.5. - 1.5.7 The total vehicle mass shall be within 1% of the reference mass (Section 1.3).
 Each axle load shall be within the smaller of 5% or 20 kg of its respective axle reference load.
 If the vehicle differs from the requirements given in this paragraph, items may be removed or added to the vehicle which has no influence on its structural crash performance.
 The levels of ballast in the fuel tank (equivalent in mass to 100% (should be 100%) capacity of fuel) may also be adjusted to help achieve the desired axle loads.
-Any items added to increase the vehicle mass should be securely attached to the car. - 1.5.8 Repeat Sections 1.5.6 and 1.5.7 until the front and rear axle loads and the total vehicle mass are within the limits set in 1.5.7. - 1.5.9 For fully electric vehicles, if a total vehicle mass within 25kg of the reference mass cannot be achieved, it is acceptable for the total mass to be within 2% of the reference mass. - 1.5.10 Record the final axle loads in the test details.
+Any items added to increase the vehicle mass should be securely attached to the car. - 1.5.8 Repeat Sections 1.5.6 and 1.5.7 until the front and rear axle loads and the total vehicle mass are within the limits set in 1.5.7. - 1.5.9 For fully electric vehicles, if a total vehicle mass within 25kg of the reference mass cannot be achieved, it is acceptable for the total mass to be within 2% of the reference mass.
+A heavier test mass may be used with the agreement of the OEM, the test mass must not be below the minimum value of the specified tolerances. - 1.5.10 Record the final axle loads in the test details.